inbound-dev/MakingPurchases/README.md

-# This repository is for the MakingPurchases Project
+# This repository is for the Making Purchases Project